-Surgical orthodontics is a type of surgery that repairs any issues that can keep your mouth from functioning properly.
+Surgical Orthodontics Boise is a type of surgery that repairs any issues that can keep your mouth from functioning properly.
 Oral and maxillofacial surgery is one of nine dental specialties recognized by the American Dental Association.
 Oral and maxillofacial surgeons treat any diseases, injuries, and defects concerning the mouth, face, and skull.
-If your dental needs require surgical orthodontics, our orthodontists will collaborate with an oral and maxillofacial surgeon to provide you with the best treatment.
+If your dental needs require surgical orthodontics Boise, our orthodontists will collaborate with an oral and maxillofacial surgeon to provide you with the best treatment.

 How do I know if I need orthognathic surgery?